quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ```

 {{% notice tip %}}
-We use `print()` to show values and structures of objects in the examples, but you do not need to use the command in the console, because it is triggered automatically when objects are returned to the global environment.
+We use `print()` to show values and structures of objects in the examples, but you do not need to use the `print()` command in the console, because it is triggered automatically when objects are returned to the global environment.
 {{% /notice %}}

 ### Matrices

-Similar to a data frame, a matrix contains multi-dimensional data but its values are all in the same type.
+Similar to a data frame, a matrix contains multi-dimensional data.
+In contrast to a data frame, its values must all be the same type.

 ```r